benthamite/portfolio-optimiser/README.md

 ## Parameters

-- **Expected Return**: The expected annual return of an asset.
+- **Expected Return**: The expected annual return of the asset.
-- **Standard Deviation**: The standard deviation of an asset's returns.
+- **Standard Deviation**: The standard deviation of the asset's returns.
 For example, an asset with a return of 0.10 and a standard deviation of 0.08 will yield returns between 0.02 and 0.18 (0.10 ± 0.08) in two out of three years, and between -0.04 and 0.26 (0.10 ± (0.08 × 2)) in 19 out of 20 years.
-- **Correlation Matrix**: A table showing the correlation coefficients between assets, indicating how they move in relation to each other.
+- **Correlation Matrix**: A table showing the correlation coefficients between the assets, indicating how they move in relation to each other.
 - **Risk-Free Rate**: The rate of return of short-term Treasury securities.
-Use to calculate the Sharpe ratio, a measure of risk-adjusted return (calculated as the expected return minus the risk-free rate, divided by the standard deviation).
+Use to compute the Sharpe ratio, a measure of risk-adjusted return (calculated as the expected return minus the risk-free rate, divided by the standard deviation).

 ## Screenshot